-Device Action box contains 9 buttons (see Figure 4.6-1) Each button allows a specific action to be executed.
+Device Action box contains 9 buttons (see Figure 4.6-1 and 4.6-2) and 9 status boxes.
+Each button allows a specific action to be executed.
 Software procedures related to each action allow you to fully execute the desired task, without the need to follow a specific sequence of actions.
 Every action starts by powering up the target device, if Power Device from the Adapter is enabled.
-When the DC voltage level becomes higher then 2.7V, the communication with the target device is initiated via JTAG/SBW Interface.
-The security fuse is verified, if access to the microcontroller is available.
-Once the specified action is completed successfully the green check marks will appear (see Figure 4.5-1).
+When the DC voltage level becomes higher then 2.7V, the communication with the target device is initiated via JTAG/SBW or BSL Interface.
+When the JTAG/SBW Interface is selected then the security fuse is verified, if access to the microcontroller is available.
+When the BSL Interface is selected, then the password is verified to unlock access to the microcontroller and the Fast BSL is downloaded to the target device.
+Once the specified action is completed successfully the green check mark will appear.
 Also, the device will return to the state it was in before the action was executed.